Guide to Transaction Matching

 As this transaction volume and complexity grow, implementing partial payments, chargebacks or intercompany transfers can lead spreadsheets to their practical limits, making manual investigation unsustainable.

-How Does Automated Transaction Matching Work?
+How Does AI-Powered Transaction Matching Work?

-The process is more detailed than you may realize, but it can be broken down into a few key steps.
+Automated transaction matching is more detailed than you may realize, but it can be broken down into a few key steps.

 However, when there are exceptions that don’t meet the criteria and cannot be matched, they are flagged for manual review.
 This can be incredibly complex and require substantial human research and review before finding matching data from fragmented systems.